Winter 2015: Math/Mech 358, Section 201: Engineering Analysis

 Instructor: Dr. Daniel Coombs.

 Office hours: Mathematics Annex, Room 1109.
-Weds 2pm-4pm and by appointment.
-I will also usually be available right after class for quick questions.
+Monday 11.30-1pm and by appointment (contact me via email).
+Also, I will usually be available for questions right after class.

 Math department tutoring centre is located in LSK 301/302.

 Email: coombs (at) math (dot) ubc (dot) ca

 Office phone: 604-822-2859

 This course is cross-listed as Math 358 and Mech 358.

 There is no required textbook for the course, but the following are recommended.

 Elementary Differential Equations and Boundary Value Problems (10th ed.) by